 The Fund seeks capital appreciation.
+Its secondary goal is income.
 Under normal market conditions, the Fund invests primarily in equity securities of U.S. and foreign companies that we believe are available at market prices less than their fundamental value.
-The equity securities in which the Fund invests are primarily common stock, with a current focus on mid- and large cap companies.
+The equity securities in which the Fund invests are primarily common stock, and generally companies with market capitalizations greater than \$5 billion, with a portion or significant amount in smaller companies.
 To a lesser extent, the Fund also invests in merger arbitrage securities and the debt and equity of distressed companies.
-The Fund may invest substantially and potentially up to 100% of its assets in foreign securities, which may include sovereign debt and participations in foreign government debt.
+The Fund may invest up to 35% of its assets in foreign securities, which may include sovereign debt and participations in foreign government debt.